hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 * Most modern languages are like this now.
 Scheme effectively went through this change in the revision from R<sup>5</sup>RS to R<sup>6</sup>RS.
 In this case, however, the community seemed to request it. http://www.r6rs.org/final/html/r6rs-rationale/r6rs-rationale-Z-H-2.html#node_toc_node_sec_4.1.2
-* May need to introduce something like `~` from [#2](#2) below.
+* May need to introduce something like `~=` from [#2](#2) below.
-* `select`'s `/case` refinement would need to be replaced with something like `/relaxed`, etc.
+* `select`'s `/case` refinement would need to be dropped as useless, and something like `/relaxed` would need to be added, etc.
 * What new word/s or refinement/s would have to be added to `parse`?
 Should such be already added anyway?
 * So far, most who prefer this option seem to do so on the grounds of consistency and easier implementation.
 A question to ask here, is “Is there anyone in the community who actually wants case-sensitive words because they miss them from other languages and want to use them?”
 * So far, most who oppose this option seem to do so based on a fear of a greater opportunity to make typos.
 In my opinion, this is an irrational fear which is rarely complained about in practice by those using case-sensitive languages.
 Such typos would be most likely to occur when using camel-case, which from what I've seen, doesn't seem to be a Rebol convention.
 Most seem to type all in lowercase anyway.
-* Personally, if Red were a brand new language and Rebol didn't exist, then full case-sensitivity would be my first vote, without hesitation.
-However, because I appreciate the history behind Red, [#2](#2) gets my first vote as seeming slightly more appropriate.
+* Personally, if Red were a brand new language and Rebol didn't exist, then full case-sensitivity would be my first vote.
+However, because I appreciate the history behind Red, [#2](#2) (and some of its varients) gets my first vote as seeming more appropriate.

 #### 2